thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/customise-website-carbon-calculations.md

 In this tutorial you will learn:

-- How to change the variables used by the Sustainable Web Design model in CO2.js
+- How to change the variables used by the Sustainable Web Design Model in CO2.js
 - How to use these changed variables to produce website carbon estimates

 ## Setting up